blake-mealey/mantle-docs/docs/configuration.md

 ```

 Because Roblox does not offer any way to delete developer products, when a product is "deleted" by
-Rocat, it is updated in the following ways:
+Mantle, it is updated in the following ways:

 1. Its description is updated to: `Name: <name>\nDescription:\n<description>`
 2. Its name is updated to `zzz_Deprecated(<date-time>)` where `<date-time>` is the current date-time